m12t/blindr/tasklist.md

 ✅ perform integration testing with the stepper ... install the components.
 ✅ add the ability to power on/off gnss module and send configuratioins to it
     > wake it every week or so to ensure the onboard RTC stays accurate.
+✅ allow for a mode that runs without gnss/uart on startup (implement a timeout on listening on uart??? if uart isn't found within 2 minutes, shut it down? -> set rtf to 01/01/2000 00:00:01? and once it reaches ...15:00?). this will just function as a manual-only blind for the cases a restart is triggered without a gnss module present and you still want to be able to control the blinds.